DataDog/documentation/content/account_management/saml/activedirectory.md

 {{< img src="account_management/saml/0R81SaK.png" alt="0R81SaK" responsive="true" style="width:60%;">}}

-For any questions or help with this, reach out to us using any one of our [many help options][3]!
+For any questions or help with this, reach out to [the Datadog support team][3]!

 {{< partial name="whats-next/whats-next.html" >}}